ramtamilan/ramtamilan/README.md

 ### Glad to see you here!
 I am a Solution Architect and has experience in designing environments hosted in Data Center and Cloud environment.Passion & Love for computers has inspired my journey for 16 + years.I started my career in computer assembling & technical support.
 I have been part of journey where the IT has transformed from physical hardware to Cloud.

  I strongly believe and practice the proverb -  **If you want to go fast, go alone.
 If you want to go far, go together**.
 Throughout my learning journey, I have learnt from my peers, team mates and community.
 I love sharing  what I learn and do in my day-day,knowing it can help others in their journey.
+I am actively looking for oppurtunities to learn and share my knowledge to community.

  - 🔭My Current focus
      * Cloud Solution Architecture, Security Architecture, Governance and Enterprise tools